 2) Resilience often feels like floundering.

-3) Discouragement is not meant to be a default mode of being, but a momentary acknowledgement that where I am is not where I want to be.
+3) Discouragement is not meant to be a default mode of being, but a momentary acknowledgment that where I am is not where I want to be.

 4) Resilience is about recognizing the power I have to move myself in a new direction.